ShenghaiRong/BECO/ReadMe.md

 # BECO
-This is implementation for the reviewed paper: Boundary-enhanced Co-training for Weakly Supervised Semantic Segmentation, paper ID: 5681.
+This is the implementation for the reviewed paper: Boundary-enhanced Co-training for Weakly Supervised Semantic Segmentation, paper ID: 5681.

 ## Prerequisite
 * Python 3.8, PyTorch 1.11.0, and more in requirements.txt